rjyeeun/LearnNow/README.md

 # Description

 This is an online learning platform that connects students with educators from all around the world.
-This app provides various learning opportunities for everyone where educators can share and earn money from their educational contents and students can easily access courses through a user-friendly dashboard and purchase interested courses through a secure payment system.
+This app provides various learning opportunities for everyone where educators can share and earn money from their educational contents and students can easily access courses through a user-friendly dashboard and purchase courses through a secure payment system.

 # Setup